ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 > Compare the two KEGG plots.
 Can you identify differences?
 Which metabolic functions have been grouped together?
 {: .discussion}

+# 6. KEGG ORA analysis for species without a KEGG classification

+## 6.1 kofamscan

+FIXME

+## 6.2 parsing the results

+FIXME

-# 6. Gene Set Enrichment Analysis (GSEA) with ClusterProfiler
+# 7. Gene Set Enrichment Analysis (GSEA) with ClusterProfiler

 The Gene Set Enrichment Analysis (GSEA) is another way to investigate functional enrichment of genes and pathways using the Gene Ontology classification.
 Please refer to [the following section](https://yulab-smu.top/biomedical-knowledge-mining-book/enrichment-overview.html#gsea-algorithm) in Prof. Guangchuang Yu book for a clear explanation of GSEA and how to implement it with `clusterProfiler`.